LineageOS/lineage_wiki/_includes/templates/device_build.md

 * A relatively recent 64-bit computer (Linux, OS X, or Windows) with a reasonable amount of RAM and about 100 GB of free storage (more if you enable `ccache` or build for multiple devices).
 The less RAM you have, the longer the build will take (aim for 8 GB or more).
 Using SSDs results in considerably faster build times than traditional hard drives.
-* A USB cable compatible with the {{ device.vendor }} {{device.name}} (typically micro USB)
+* A USB cable compatible with the {{ device.vendor }} {{device.name}}
 * A decent internet connection & reliable electricity :)
 * Some familiarity with basic Android operation and terminology.
 It would help if you've installed custom roms on other devices and are familiar with recovery.
  It may also be useful to know some basic command line concepts such as `cd` for “change directory”, the concept of directory hierarchies, that in Linux they are separated by /, etc.

 {% include tip.html content="If you are not accustomed to using Linux, this is an excellent chance to learn.
 It’s free -- just download and run a virtual machine (VM) such as
 [VirtualBox](https://www.virtualbox.org), then install a Linux distribution such as [Ubuntu](https://www.ubuntu.com) ([AOSP vets Ubuntu as well](https://source.android.com/source/initializing.html)).
 Any recent 64-bit version should work great, but the latest is recommended.
-There are plenty of instructions on setting VirtualBox up with Ubuntu, so we'll leave that to you." %}
+There are plenty of instructions on setting up VirtualBox to run Ubuntu, so we'll leave that to you." %}

 Let's begin!